 Noisy Data strategy testing

-Algorithmic trading adds noise to the markets we have known.
-So why not add some noise to your historic market data?
+Algorithmic trading adds noise to the market we have known.
+So why not add some noise to your historic market data.
 This way you can check if your algorithmic trading strategies are fit for the future.
 Learn how to generate noisy data and how to test your strategies for stability in a noisy market.

 Monte Carlo Simulation of strategy returns